 Now, Imagine the World Wide Web as a huge underground network of stops in humongous virtual city.

-Once search engines find all the pages they draw essential info from them and store selected bits of information in data base ready to be recalled when needed.
+Once search engines find all the pages they draw essential info from them and store selected bits of information in the database ready to be recalled when needed.
 In order to accomplish the enormous task of holding billions of pages’ information that can be accessed in a fraction of a second, the search engines have constructed massive data centres all over the world.

-When someone performs online search it requires the search engine to search their data base of billions of documents to do two important tasks:
+When someone performs an online search it requires the search engine to search their database of billions of documents to do two important tasks:

 - Return only those results that are relevant or useful to searchers query